 The written agreement shall specify the length of time in which each independent Study assignment must be completed.
 Because excessive leniency in the duration of Independent Study assignments may result in a student falling behind her/his peers, the due date for the completion of independent study assignments shall be no more than one week.
-However, when necessary based on the specific circumstances of the student's approved program, the School Director may allow for a longer period of time between the date an assignment is made and when it is due, up to the termination date of the agreement.
+However, when necessary, based on the specific circumstances of the student's approved program, the School Executive Director may allow for a longer period of time between the date an assignment is made and when it is due, up to the termination date of the agreement.

-MEDICAL and IMMUNIZATION RECORDS
+❖ MEDICAL and IMMUNIZATION RECORDS

-All students enrolled at Sage Collegiate are required to provide records documenting immunizations as is required at public schools.
+Pursuant to multiple state statutes, including NRS 392.435; 392.437; 392.439; 392.443; and 392.446, all students enrolled at Sage Collegiate are required to provide records documenting immunizations as is required at public schools.
 Students' medical records are kept on file at the school and made available to school staff as necessary to protect student safety and confidentiality.